liyucheng09/autobib/README.md

 ## Extension Settings

 ## Known Issues
-Currently, author lists and book titles (journals/conferences) have many typos and are incomplete due to the current strategy of parsing the search results page.
+Author lists and book titles (journals/conferences) have many typos and are incomplete for Google Scholar.
+DBLP is recommended.

 ## Release Notes